Estimated Reading Time: 7 Minutes

 The beach

-December 25th is the first day of a mass departure of Ticos when everybody takes off to the beach.
-The only thing you can count on is that it won’t snow during Christmas time.
+December 25th is the first day of Ticos’ mass departure, and everybody takes off to the beach.
+The only things you can count on are that it won’t snow during Christmas and that if you go to the beach, you’ll be stuck in traffic for hours.
 The beach is a weird place to spend the Christmas holidays, but expats get used to it quickly.
-Real estate offices usually close a couple of days before Christmas until the first week of January.
+Real estate offices, lawyers’ offices, and courts usually close two days before Christmas and remain closed until the second week of January.

-Feliz Navidad and happy holidays.
-We appreciate your real estate business, as always!
+Feliz Navidad, and happy holidays.
+As always, we appreciate your real estate business!
 Are you planning to purchase or rent during the Christmas holidays?
 Then contact us first.
 We might be enjoying our well-earned vacation.

-Feel free to leave your comments on this blog and share this article on your social media.
+Feel free to comment on this blog and share this article on your social media.
+Would you like to learn more about buying property in Costa Rica?
+Then request a Zoom meeting with me now.